-The Fixed support constraint restricts all the translation degrees of freedom over the assigned entities to be zero.
+The Fixed support constraint boundary condition restricts all the translation degrees of freedom over the assigned entities to zero.
 It is used to model a portion of the geometry that is connected to a rigid body.
-This rigid body can be the ground, an anchor point, the foundation, or another structure that is relatively much stiffer and will undergo negligible deformation under-supported loads.
+This rigid body can be the ground, anchor point, foundation, or another relatively stiffer structure that will undergo negligible deformation under-supported loads.

 The parameters of the constraint are: